 ‘The Biggest Haul’

-The Garden of Alla had appeared to be successful in its first year.
+The Garden of Alla appeared to be successful in its first year.
 Bookings were solid from the start, and room rates were higher than most residential hotels.
-And yet the mortgage on the hotel had not been paid, and debts had piled up.
+And yet the mortgage had not been paid and debts had piled up.
 It didn’t make sense.

 After her extended stay in France, and having counted on funds from Jean Adams that never arrived, Alla was left with only a few hundred dollars in the bank.
-It had been a long time since she’d been broke.
+It had been a long time since she’d been as broke as this.
 Desperate for money and in a state of nervous exhaustion, she agreed to go on the road starring in “Mother India.”

 Jean Adams visited Alla in New York a few days after her collapse.
-Jean insisted she’d sent Alla $2,000 while she was in France.
-She couldn’t explain why it had never arrived.
+Jean insisted she’d sent $2,000 to Alla in France.
+She couldn’t explain why it never arrived.
 She also claimed she had secured backing from a “$2 million dollar corporation” and showed architectural drawings for a planned expansion of the hotel.
 With the larger guest capacity, Jean said, Alla’s annual take from bookings would rise to $100,000.
-The only snag was that she needed $25,000.
+The only snag was that she needed $25,000 now.

-The hotel had inexplicably become a money pit.
-She was already owed $14,500 by the Garden of Alla Corporation had not yet paid.
+The hotel had become a money pit.
+She was already owed $14,500 by the Garden of Alla Corporation.
 And yet it seemed foolhardy to let the hotel fail.
 Alla made some calls seeking loans but had no luck.
 She couldn’t raise the $25,000.

 Jean returned to Los Angeles.
 The two women never saw each other again.
 There were telegrams back and forth.
 Finally Alla telephoned from New York and demanded her money.
 Jean sent $500.